 Limiting the number of products or service subscription or the time frame also trigger people to buy your product quickly.
 The offer for the limited times, especially well-promoted pre-launch & killer deals with discounted price get a massive response in a very short time.

 10. Technical optimization

-Technical optimization includes SEO, mostly the keyword optimization, which is an integral part of copy optimization too.
+Technical optimization includes SEO, mostly keyword optimization, which is an integral part of copy optimization too.

 Another technical point is page loading time.
-Make sure it’s quick as much as possible.
-Looking for errors like page crash or form is not submitting the information & rectifying them asap can save you a lot of bucks & frustration.
+Make sure it’s quick as as possible.
+Looking for errors like page crashes or form not submitting the information & rectifying them asap can save you a lot of bucks & frustration.

 Now, you have got an idea about how to optimize the landing pages.
 Analyze your pages, create a future-proof strategy, and keep experimenting to get better results.